chrissolanilla/CSolanillaBio/_posts/2018-09-12-css-specificity.md

 CSS is frustrating to many.
 I think other than poor organization, a lot of the frustration has to do with not knowing how styles override other styles.
 It leads to confusion, messy and unorganized CSS, and a lot of hacks and convoluted CSS selectors.
 CSS Specificity helps us determine how styles interact with other conflicting styles.

 ## Cascading order
 CSS Specificity allows us to determine which style selectors in our CSS take precedence.
-The first thing we need to take into account is the Cascading Order.
+The first thing we need to take into account, however, is the Cascading Order.
 It sounds more complicated than it actually is, but essentially the Cascading Order has to do with how styles are overridden depending on their placement.
 To override a previously declared style, we simply have to declare it farther down in the document.
-But what if we have multiple documents, or styles placed in an external document as well as in the header of the HTML file?
+But what if we have multiple documents, or styles placed in an external document and styles in the header of the HTML file?
 The Cascading Order helps us determine how styles will be overridden depending on their location.
 The order is as follows:

 * Browser Default Styles
 * External CSS Files (Linked or @import-ed)
 * Internal CSS (in the <head>)
 * Inline Styles (styles directly applied to elements)

+It works kind of counter-intuitively, so just to explain further: inline styles override internal CSS, and internal css overrides external CSS files, and external CSS files override browser defaults.
 One way to think about it is like layers.
-The "closer the style is to the element, the higher precedence it has.
+The "closer" the style is to the element, the higher precedence it has.
 An inline style has the highest precedence because it’s literally written on the element.
 On the other hand, browser default styles (think Times New Roman, 16pt) are easily overwritten because they are farthest "away" from the element.

 <img src="/assets/images/blog-imgs/2018-09-10-css-specificity/cascading-order.png" class="specificity-cascading-order" alt="CSS Cascading Order" title="CSS Cascading Order">